wuxxin/machine-bootstrap/README.md

 ## Install System

 ```
-# test if everything is ready to go, but dont execute the call
+# test if everything needed is there
 ./bootstrap-machine/bootstrap.sh test
-# if everything looks fine, run
+# if alls looks fine, run
 ./bootstrap-machine/bootstrap.sh execute all box.local
+# logs of each step will be written to log/bootstrap-*.log
+# but log directory is in .gitignore and content won't be comitted
 git add .
 git commit -v -m "bootstrap run"
 ```

-### optional: push committed changed to upstream
+### optional: push committed changes to upstream

 ```
 git push -u origin master